-The Photomyne Photo Scan app is a powerful tool for scanning photos, but it’s important to have just the right scanning conditions to get the best results.
-While there isn’t a ‘best way’ to scan photos, many factors - such as glossy vs. matte photos, loose photos vs. photos in an album - can affect your scans.
-Take your time to figure out the method that’s best for you.
+The Photomyne app is a powerful tool for scanning everything, including photos, slides, negatives, kids' art, documents, scrapbooks, and more.
+However, having just the right scanning conditions is important to get the best results.
+While there isn't a 'best way' to scan, many factors can affect your scans.
+Take your time to figure out the method that's best for you.
 The following tips will help set you up for success!

 Speed vs quality

-You can scan an entire album page or a few photos grouped together on a table in one shot.
-If quick photo scanning is what you're after, scan up to 3 photos together for fast results.
-Alternatively, if print quality is what you're aiming for, we recommend scanning one photo at a time.
+You can scan an entire album page or a few items grouped together on a table in one shot.
+If quick scanning is what you're after, scan up to 3 photos together for fast results.
+Alternatively, if print quality is what you're aiming for, we recommend scanning one item at a time.

 Manual vs. Voice Control scanning

 When ready to scan, long-press the camera icon until the circle on your scanning screen becomes full.
 Then release (For Android users - just a long press will do).
 Take multiple shots until you finish capturing the photos you want.
 When finished, tap done on the top-right.
 Another option, for iOS users, is to scan hands-free using a voice command - learn more about this option here.

 Unlike photos, text, or kids’ art, slides and negatives require a backlight when scanning.
 Choose from one of two types of backlights - a bright white screen or a light pad.
 We recommend using a light pad (found in our Amazon store) so you can lay your slides or negatives flat on the surface for easier scanning.
 Try to get as much of the slide/negative’s image in the frame as you scan.
 For negatives, align the image within the light strip in the middle.